 The Kano Model classifies the elements of quality into the following five types.

 2. One-dimensional Quality: A quality element that is nice to have but can lead to dissatisfaction if not present.
 This applies, for example, to how easily users can use a product.
 In fact, if the software works properly and is easy to use, user satisfaction will increase.
-However, even if there are no problems, once the design and usability are not good, and the UX (user experience) and UI (user interface) are inferior, user dissatisfaction will surely increase as a result.
+However, even if there are no problems, once the design and usability are not good, and the UX (user experience) and UI (user interface) are inferior, user dissatisfaction will surely increase.

-3. Attractive Quality: A quality element that is not necessary but would be nice to have, such as a functionality that automatically translates the audio of a video in a foreign language, for example in video streaming services such as YouTube.
-As long as the original quality of watching videos without stress is met, there is no problem without automatic translation, but it can provide a high level of satisfaction for those who are interested in language learning.
+3. Attractive Quality: A quality element that is not necessary but would be nice to have, such as the functionality that automatically translates the audio of a video in a foreign language, for example, in video streaming services such as YouTube.
+As long as the original quality of watching videos without stress is met, there is no problem without automatic translation.
+Still, it can provide a high level of satisfaction for those interested in language learning.

 The following chart is a graphical summary of the five quality elements of the Kano model.